haiwera-silk-cd/magento-devdocs/_videos/fundamentals/add-a-new-table-to-database.md

 So we only want the current version upgrade script to execute, and not previous upgrades.
 That’s why we put upgrades into “if” clauses.

-## Step 6: Create the UpgradeData script
+## 步骤6.
+Create the UpgradeData script

 To create the `Setup/UpgradeData.php` file: